jenlindner/fj-ruby_on_rails/README.md

 Finally we'll show how to deploy to an EC2 instance using Capistrano.
 (We should probably create a custom AMI so folks don't have to start from scratch).

+Capistrano allows you to copy code from your source control repository (SVN or Git) to your server via SSH, and perform pre and post-deploy functions like restarting a webserver, busting cache, renaming files, running database migrations and so on.
+With Capistrano it’s also possible to deploy to many machines at once.

 Links to further reading
 ------------------------